kokocan12/websocket-connection-using-shared-worker-example/README.md

 To implement this, polling or websocket are used.

-Github uses websocket, but I don't see websocket connection.
+Github uses websocket, but I can't see any websocket connections.

 ![image](https://user-images.githubusercontent.com/49009864/166716878-9e16c085-2b07-4958-b148-8cfc4345cbc2.png)

-Where is the websocket connection?
+Where are the websocket connections?

 # SharedWorker